Flicker

 Complete Hotkey List

-Screenshot Actions:
+Screenshot & Upload Actions:

 Customizing Hotkeys

-- Open Settings (in app or
+- Open Settings from the sidebar

-Ctrl+,) - Go to Hotkeys tab
+- Go to Hotkeys tab

 - Click on any hotkey field